GemeenteNijmegen/os-remote-sensing/README.md

-# Remote Sensing: Vegetation in private urban spaces
+# Remote Sensing of green (private) urban spaces

 This repository contains the code for detecting vegetation in private gardens within dutch neighbourhoods.
 Vegetation detection is based on Color-infrared (CIR) aerial photography and the NDVI vegetation metric.

-The objective of this repository is to provide a base for developing custom made remote sensing applications for vegetation detection in the urban environment.
+The objective of this repository is to provide a base for spatial distribution analysis of urban green-grey-blue spaces.
+You may use it for developing custom made remote sensing applications for vegetation detection in the urban environment.

-This so-called Minimal Viable Product is an 100-day experiment of the Expertise Group Data Science Dutch Municipalities and acts as a showcase.
+This so-called Minimal Viable Product (MVP) is an 100-day experiment of the Expertise Group Data Science Dutch Municipalities and acts as a showcase.

 Currently the application is a beta version.